splunk/public-o11y-docs/apm/apm-spans-traces/span-formats.rst

 - Splunk APM Protocol (SAPM)
 - OpenTelemetry Protocol (OTLP)

-The following examples show how to configure receiver and exporters in the Collector's configuration file.
-You can combine multiple receivers and exporters according to your needs.
+The following examples show how to configure receivers in the Collector's configuration file.
+You can use multiple receivers according to your needs.

 .. tabs::